 For more information about TRIO services and eligibility, and to apply, please visit the TRiO website or our office in room U252.

 The Writing Lab, located in the Learning Commons on the second floor of X-Wing, is a free, walk-in service where writing faculty can provide you with help at any stage of your writing in any course—from getting started to citing sources correctly—as well as with writing transfer essays, job application letters, and other academic projects.
-The Writing Lab is open Monday to Friday, in-person and online (TEAMS), with varied hours to suit different needs.
+The Writing Lab is open Monday to Friday.

-Please to go the Writing Lab page on the library site to see our semester schedule, access online assistance on TEAMS, and find useful links to additional writing resources, including MLA and APA documentation.
+Please to go the Writing Lab page on the library site to see our semester schedule and find useful links to additional writing resources, including MLA and APA documentation.

 Mon.-Fri., 8 am-5 pm